ASVAB Word Knowledge Guide: Proven Tips + Free Practice Test

 Three Steps to Learning Any New Word:

-Of course, when it comes to actually taking the Word Knowledge subtest, you are most likely not going to know all those words you encounter.
+Of course, when it comes to actually taking the Word Knowledge subtest, you are most likely not going to know all the words you encounter.
 That's ok!

-This is where guessing strategies come in and you’ll have to recognize prefixes, and suffixes of your ASVAB practice words.
-For that, check out our Quizlet covering ASVAB Prefixes and Suffixes below.
+This is where guessing strategies come in and you'll have to recognize prefixes and suffixes.
+Check out the section on ASVAB Prefixes and Suffixes below.

 Words to Study for the ASVAB